aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 ## Motivation

 When writing multiple AWS Glue jobs, it is necessary to create a script file for each Glue Job.
-This means that naive approach where develops created independent scripts will quickly lead to violations of DRY principles.
-However, to use shared code between AWS Glue Jobs, it is a tricky process that requires the user to create a deployment package (Zip file, Wheel, or Egg) and upload it to S3.
+This means that the naive approach where developers created independent scripts will quickly lead to violations of DRY principles.
+However, to use shared code between AWS Glue Jobs, it is a tricky process that requires the user to create a deployment package (either a Zip file, Wheel, or Egg) and upload it to S3.
+Updating this deployment package then requires it to be rebuilt and uploaded again.

-Automating this process will allow developers to write code faster without thinking about how their code is packaged, and deployed.
+Automating this process will allow developers to write code faster without thinking about how their code is packaged and deployed.
+It also needs to be automated in order to be built and deployed by CICD tools such as Jenkins.

 Building this solution with the CDK allows users to also use CloudFormation to automate the deployment and manage access control for all their related resources.
 For example, this might